Where are we?

 Things to do – something for everyone.

 Directly behind our property you will find the Haras de Malvoisine.
 Formally a fortified farm from the 15th century, it is now a celebrated equestrian centre (centre équestre) renowned for its stables and breeding of sport horses, and which hosts an annual National Show Jumping Competition.
-Last year (2018) found the Ryder Cup Golf Championship being played at the Albatros Course of Le Golf National in Saint-Quentin-en-Yvelines, only 20km away, whilst Versailles’ Château and gardens are only 25km away.
+Two years ago (2018) the Ryder Cup Golf Championship was played at the Albatros Course of Le Golf National in Saint-Quentin-en-Yvelines, only 20km away, whilst Versailles’ Château and gardens are only 25km away.